-MA BM BCh DPhil FRCOG FRANZCOG CCSST (CREI – UK)
+MA BM BCh DPhil FRCOG FRANZCOG CCSST - UK subspecialist in Reproductive Medicine

 Leading fertility specialist with excellent success rates